-The mantra reduce, reuse, recycle has been an effective phrase for years now, and companies like Terracycle have been successful following the model of reuse and reduction.
+The mantra reduce, reuse, recycle has been an effective phrase for years now.

-Finding a new purpose for items you already have not only reduces your overall environmental impact, but it also gives you a way to become a frugal and funky visionary.
-Each piece that you revamp from a thrift store or from your home has the potential to become a unique work of art filled with sentimental value.
+Finding a new purpose for pieces of furniture you already have reduces your overall environmental impact.
+It also gives you a way to become a frugal and funky visionary.
+Each previously used item has the potential to serve an essential function or become a unique work of art.

 Furniture is built to last

-Not to mention that furniture is also incredibly expensive.
-But it’s amazing what a new coat of paint or finish can do to improve the look of a used desk or dresser.
+We know that new, well-made furniture is incredibly expensive.
+But it’s amazing what a new coat of paint or refinishing can do to improve the look of a used desk or dresser.
 Head to any store that specializes in secondhand furniture, and you will quickly see that many of the best finds have already been in use for decades.

-A sturdy piece of furniture is meant to last for years and to often be used by multiple households, so start your redecorating endeavors with a treasure hunt at a local thrift store.
+A sturdy piece of furniture is meant to last for years, so start your redecorating endeavors with a treasure hunt at a local thrift store — or your grandmother’s attic.
 Here are some ideas to help turn your finds into fashion statements:

 - Free is the magic number!
-Start your search at places like the free section of Craigslist and the Freecycle Network.
+Start your search at places like the Freecycle Network and the free section of Craigslist.
 Also, let friends know that you are on the lookout for furniture in need of rehab.

 - Frames and mirrors can be painted to match your color scheme, or consider covering the original print with wallpaper or fabric for exactly the look you want.